 \subsubsection{An equivalent formulation: Young tableaux and sorting networks}

-In \cite{bisi2020oriented}, it is proved that there is an equivalent formulation of Theorem \ref{thm:udv} in combinatorics, which gives an identity between rational functions raising from Young tableaux and sorting networks, and could be seen as an extension of the Edelman-Greene correspondence \cite{EG}.
+In \cite{bisi2020oriented}, it is proved that there is an equivalent formulation of Theorem \ref{thm:udv} in combinatorics, which gives an identity between rational functions raised from Young tableaux and sorting networks.
+It can be seen as an extension of the remarkable Edelman-Greene correspondence between Young tableaux and sorting networks \cite{EG}.
 We record this result here.